 Where to buy airline tickets

 I have to admit that finding cheap airfare is no longer the art it once was.
-I can remember having to dig through the depths of the internet in order to uncover deeply buried super cheap.
+I can remember having to dig through the depths of the internet in order to uncover deeply buried super cheap plane tickets.
 Now, as the major airlines, ticket brokers, and comparison sites like Kayak have, for the most part, consolidated their efforts, and the chances of finding the “oddball” cheap fare has greatly decreased.
 But, on the other hand, getting a good idea of the price range for flying to a particular destination and buying tickets has never been easier.

 Generally, one big airfare comparison site has just about the same prices as all the rest.
 Now, there is sometimes variation, but the times that I now see big differences are rare.
 So what booking engine you use is a matter of personal preference, but quickly checking a couple more won’t hurt.
 I usually begin my flight searches with Kayak, and then do quick checks on Momodo and Skyscanner.

 Now, keep in mind that many of the smaller and/ or budget airlines don’t list their prices on these big comparison engines, so if you’re really into getting the best fares you’re going to have to do some leg work and also check on these airlines’ own sites as well.